microsoft/PowerToys/README.md

 ### Other install methods

-There are [community driven install methods](./doc/unofficialInstallMethods.md) such as Chocolatey and Scoop.
+There are [community-driven install methods](./doc/unofficialInstallMethods.md) such as Chocolatey and Scoop.
 If these are your preferred install solutions, this will have the install instructions.

 ## Contributing

 This project welcomes contributions of all types.
-Help spec'ing, design, documentation, finding bugs are ways everyone can help on top of coding features / bug fixes.
+Help spec'ing, design, documentation, and finding bugs are ways everyone can help on top of coding features/bug fixes.
 We are excited to work with the power user community to build a set of tools for helping you get the most out of Windows.

 We ask that **before you start work on a feature that you would like to contribute**, please read our [Contributor's Guide](CONTRIBUTING.md).
 We will be happy to work with you to figure out the best approach, provide guidance and mentorship throughout feature development, and help avoid any wasted or duplicate effort.